Robert Rosen

 The Beautiful Kind

-This is an excerpt from my interview with Kendra Holliday, editor of The Beautiful Kind, conducted at Shameless Grounds, a sex-positive coffeehouse in St. Louis.
-I’d gone there in April to begin a promotional tour for the U.S. edition of Beaver Street.
-In this clip, I explain my so-called “experiment in participatory journalism”—posing for an X-rated photo shoot to gain insight into the mind of a porn star.
+An excerpt from my interview with Kendra Holliday, editor of The Beautiful Kind, conducted at Shameless Grounds, a sex-positive coffeehouse in St. Louis, where I'd begun my 2012 promotional tour for the U.S. edition of Beaver Street.
+In this clip, I explain my so-called "experiment in participatory journalism"—posing for an X-rated photo shoot to gain insight into the mind of a porn star.

-Another excerpt from my interview with Kendra Holliday, editor of of The Beautiful Kind, conducted at Shameless Grounds.
+Another excerpt from my interview with Kendra Holliday.
 In this clip, I discuss my working relationship with porn legend Annie Sprinkle, who was a columnist for Stag magazine in the 1980s.
 Click here to watch the complete interview.

 Bloomsday on Beaver Street